Teananazz/AdvancedPart2/README.md

 ![image](https://user-images.githubusercontent.com/71297464/173902356-c36b16e3-5048-40ff-921d-a842377c5158.png)

-if not working with console(The enviorment variable), try to add it manually .
+if not working with console(The enviorment variable), try to add it manually  in "Edit the enviorment variables" in windows. should work with user variables (system variable not required from what we observed)

 4. add firebase admin package in nuget console